 - The time devoted to each topic depends upon the total time available.

-A more formal presentation for larger audiences can be tailored as follows:
+A more formal and structured presentation for larger audiences can be tailored as follows:

 - A presentation based on the book and adjusted to suit circumstances.